SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Methods

 \subsection{Training‑time Constraints}

-\textsc{\ours} inherits training-time simplifications from MDLM \citep{sahoo2024simpleeffectivemaskeddiffusion}, including zero masked logit probabilities and carry-over logit unmasking.
+For discrete diffusion, \textsc{\ours} inherits training-time simplifications from MDLM \citep{sahoo2024simpleeffectivemaskeddiffusion}, including zero masked logit probabilities and carry-over logit unmasking during sampling.
 In addition, we implement the following: \begin{enumerate}[leftmargin=1.5em] \item \textbf{No-Edge Diagonals.} We set the diagonals of all edge logit predictions $L_\theta^{E}$ to no-edge, as no building block has a coupling reaction-induced bond to itself.